Appliances

 • Water filters: Replace water filters in refrigerators, water dispensers, and coffee machines regularly to maintain taste and safety.

-Keeping filters clean reduces strain on motors and prevents overheating, enhancing energy efficiency.
+Keeping filters clean reduces strain on motors and prevents overheating, enhancing energy efficiency and supporting long-term Appliances Lifespan and Performance.

 4. Inspect Seals, Hinges, and Door Gaskets